UCSB-AMPLab/telar/README.md

 A minimal computing framework for creating visual narrative exhibitions with IIIF images and scrollytelling.

 > **⚠️ Beta Release - v0.3.0-beta**
-> Beta Release - v0.3.0-beta This release introduces comprehensive error messaging, Google Sheets integration for easier content management, and improved copy functionality for IIIF coordinates.
+> This release introduces comprehensive error messaging, Google Sheets integration for easier content management, and improved copy functionality for IIIF coordinates.
 Choose between CSV-based or Google Sheets workflows.

-> This release introduces breaking changes.
+> **Warning:** this latest release introduces breaking changes.
 If upgrading from v0.2.0, see [Migration Guide](#migrating-from-v020) below.

 ## Overview